WebThingsIO/gateway/README.md

 This is required in order to use Python 3 add-ons, e.g. [tplink-adapter](https://github.com/mozilla-iot/tplink-adapter/).

-Execute the following command as sudo (Linux) or administrator (Windows).
+Execute the following command.
+On Linux, use sudo.
+On Windows, run as administrator.

 ```
 python3 -m pip install git+https://github.com/mozilla-iot/gateway-addon-python#egg=gateway_addon